nchudleigh/cloudflare-docs/src/content/docs/logs/reference/log-fields/zone/http_requests.md

 Type: `string`

-URI path requested by the client.
+This includes only the path portion of the requested URL, without the query string.

 ## ClientRequestProtocol